 The Professional Fishing Association Amorgos is the organization behind the project "Amorgorama—becoming part of the swarm".

-The association consists of the fishermen of Amorgos and has the goal to organize the fishing in sustainable way for the maritime life and the people working in the fishing industries as well.
+The association consists of about 40 fishermen and has the goal to organize the fishing in sustainable way for the maritime life, as well as for the people working in the fishing industries.

-The Professional Fishing Association Amorgos tries to react to the current situations of overfishing and pollution of the seas in a more reflected and destinct way, using their knowledge of the sea and the topography and their Kaìki to handle with the changing environment.
-In this way they try to find an more progressive and solution-orientated approach in reacting to an continously changing environment—an environment that defines the life on the islands.
+Therefore, one of the goals of the Professional Fishing Association Amorgos is to protect the cultural heritage of the coastal fishing and at the same time try to react to the current situation of overfishing and pollution of the sea in a more reflected and distinct way, using our knowledge of the sea and the topography, as well as our Kaìki to handle the continuously changing environment that defines the life on the islands.

 In addition, a discussion has started among the fishermen about the definition of a minimum size of nets so that smaller fish don't get caught.